-Blackheads, a mild form of acne, typically show up on the face but can also pop up on the back, chest, neck, arms, and shoulders.
-They’re quite common, affecting nearly 50 million Americans, making acne the most widespread skin issue in the United States, as per the American Academy of Dermatology.
+As a common type of acne, blackheads most frequently appear on the face but may also develop on the back, chest, neck, arms, and shoulders.
+According to the American Academy of Dermatology, acne affects approximately 50 million Americans, making it the most prevalent skin condition in the nation.

 Causes of Blackheads | Symptoms | Treatments | Prevention | Exfoliating Products